Devara: Part 1: Critical response

-Devara: Part 1 received mixed reviews from critics, praising its visuals, music, action sequences, production values, and performances (especially NTR's and Khan's), but criticized its weak narrative, predictable storyline, lack of originality, and forced cliffhanger.
+Devara: Part 1 received mixed reviews from critics, praising its visuals, music, action sequences, production values, and performances but criticised its weak narrative, predictable storyline, lack of originality, and forced cliffhanger.

 Mahpara Kabir of ABP Live gave 3.5/5 stars and wrote "Devara: Part 1 is a gripping action drama that offers an entertaining cinematic experience.
 Jr NTR delivers a stellar performance in two distinct roles, while Saif Ali Khan shines as the vengeful antagonist.
 The film's stunning visuals, epic action sequences, and compelling performances make it a must-watch, even if the storyline becomes predictable at times."
 Bollywood Hungama gave 3/5 stars and wrote "Devara: Part 1 suffers from a weak second half, but makes up for the minuses with a terrific first half, clapworthy action scenes and mass-appealing avatar of Jr NTR."

 Paul Nicodemus of The Times of India gave 3/5 stars and wrote "Devara: Part 1 is visually stunning but narratively underwhelming.
 Jr NTR's solid performance, combined with high production values and Anirudh's score, makes it worth watching."
 Lachmi Deb Roy of Firstpost gave 3/5 stars and wrote "Saif Ali Khan and NTR Jr ’s performance are larger than life, but only if some justice was done to the role given to Janhvi Kapoor, the movie could have been a super-hit.
 But, alas! she just had an ornamental role."

 Sukanya Verma of Rediff gave 2.5/5 stars and wrote "Devara's self-appointed guardian of the sea unleashing violence as a means to end violence is purely Junior NTR fan-tasy."
 Sashidhar Adivi of Times Now gave 2.5/5 stars and wrote "Devara manages to dish up more action to drama to romance and even exotic locations in songs.
 However, a tighter writing in the second half could have made the film more engaging."
 Avad Mohammed of OTTplay gave 2.5/5 stars and wrote "Devara: Part 1 is a stylish action drama that has Jr NTR's terrific performance.
 While the visuals and action click, the drama is weak.
 The build-up for the second half looks half-baked and makes the film just a passable watch."